blizzard25/vq-maf-scaling-tool/README.md

 Known bug 1: Double headers aren't supported yet, so if an upload doesn't display the chart and multiplier the most common bug lies in the log generating a duplicate header (so far the most common culprit is duplicate tracer headers when using ROM Editor, however some cars log duplicate Knock Strength, Engine Speed, and Base Fuel Schedule.
 So be aware).

 Known bug 2: Display chart/table panel centers vertically fine, however it is offset slightly horizontally.

+Future versions: Implement a regression function rather than just using a percent average.
+Allow an input injector scaler to serve as a dependent variable in the calculations.